 Where your water heater is installed is another thing that might affect how long the device lasts.
 Notably, in some of these installation areas, the water heater might have to work harder in a bid to maintain high water temperatures.
 This is especially true in wintery conditions.
 As a result of overworking the water heater won’t last very long.
 As such, it is imperative that you find the right place to install the device.

 How well you maintain the water heater could be an indicator of how long the machine will last.
-For example, if you don’t take the air filter out of the A.O.
-Smith HPTU-50 for regular cleaning, then the device could have a shorter lifespan than it is capable of.

 During the purchase process, you might have to fork out more money than you would need for a conventional water heater.
 However, the installation allows you to save up to 300 dollars or more in energy costs per year.
 Since you’ll probably have the heating tool for a long time, you get to recoup the initial cost of the machine and save some extra money as well compared to other heaters.